ECO CHURCH

 If you would like to get involved, please contact the parish office.

-St John's works closely with CAM, a group of Menston residents who first got together in May 2019 out of concern for the climate emergency.
+St John's works closely with Climate Action Menston (CAM), a group of Menston residents who first got together in May 2019 out of concern for the climate emergency.
 Their primary aim is to take practical actions in our local area to raise awareness, to enhance our local environment and to strive for carbon neutrality.
 A monthly write up of events and concerns from CAM can be found in our Parish Magazine.

 CAM wants to encourage walking in Menston.
 To aid in this, the group has produced the below map.
 Menston is a friendly community with great access to local facilities.
 The map shows that you can easily walk across the village (there are a few hills!) to get to local shops, the school and to support local businesses.
 There are loads of bus stops and we are lucky to have a railway station.
 CAM wants to encourage people to walk and shop locally; to create public space that is accessible for all and provide safe streets for walking and cycling.
 Maybe you could consider walking to church if you do not already and are able?